 Instructions

-- To make the Cajun brine, pour the brining ingredients into 1 Cup of warm water.
+- To make the Cajun brine, pour the brining ingredients into a bowl with 1 cup of warm water.
 Stir until dissolved.

 - Clean the chicken and remove and discard the innards.
 Place the chicken into a large bowl.
 Cover the chicken with the brine.